wso2/product-microgateway/samples/istio/mtls-mode/README.md

     NAME                   TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                                      AGE
     istio-ingressgateway   LoadBalancer   10.99.243.134   localhost     15021:32643/TCP,80:30653/TCP,443:30717/TCP   145m
     ```

-    Use the EXTERNAL-IP which is localhost as the ingress gateway host and 443 as the ingress gateway port.
+  Use the EXTERNAL-IP as the ingress gateway host which is `localhost` and `443` as the ingress gateway port.

-- Add an /etc/host entry for the ingress gateway
+- Add an `/etc/host` entry for the ingress gateway

     ```
     127.0.0.1 istio-ingressgateway.istio-system